The power of sleep for recovery

 Naps and travel

 Short naps can top up alertness without disrupting night sleep.
 Keep them to 15 to 25 minutes, ideally before mid-afternoon.
 For travel across time zones, shift bedtime and wake time by 30 to 60 minutes per day in the lead-up, expose yourself to morning light at the destination, and plan a brief early afternoon nap on arrival.
-These steps help your body clock adjust faster and protect performance.

 Signs your sleep is helping recovery